 The old saying "all roads lead to Rome", simply couldn't have been truer.
-Rome was the hub of commerce, trade, politics, culture and military might in the Mediterranean, and the grand achievement of her road network all led directly to the city and back out to her many territories.
+Rome was the hub of commerce, trade, politics, culture and military might in the Mediterranean, and the grand achievement of her road network all led directly to the city and back out to her many territories and provinces.

 Despite the grand spectacle that the road network really was, the original functionality of Roman roads was mainly designed for military exploitation.
 Starting with local roads, Rome was connected first to Latium, Ostia and surrounding areas.
 By the mid 4th century BC, as they pushed south into Samnite territories and Campania, longer highways were developed to give the legion an advantage over Rome's adversaries.
 The Via Appia, built between was the first, and most famous, of these.
 Begun in 312 BC by Appius Claudius Caecus, it ran southwest out of Rome, to Capua, then to Tarentum and later was pushed across to Brundusium (Brindisi) on the Adriatic eventually stretching all the way to the Straits of Messina.

 Like most major Roman fortifications and public works, Roman roads were primarily built by the legions themselves, as they stretched the frontiers.
-Engineers were regular members of the Roman army and their expertise in roads, forts and bridge building was an invaluable asset unmatched by any other culture for 2 millenia.
+Engineers were regular members of the Roman army and their expertise in roads, forts and bridge building was an invaluable asset unmatched by any other culture for two millenia.
 Estimating the cost of road building varies dramatically depending on the era and terrain, but there is no question regarding the cost effectiveness.
 As the empire expanded the cost responsibility for building and maintaining the roads were borne by local populations and tribes rather than by the Roman treasury itself.

 Outside of the speed and accessibility provided to the Roman legions, the roads also provided an opportunity for trade, travel and communication unknown to the rest of the world.
-While travel of any considerable length was generally limited to the wealthy, theoretically one could travel from Spain to Greece without ever stepping off a road.
+While travel of any considerable length was generally limited to the wealthy, theoretically one could travel from Spain to a Greek province without ever stepping off a road.
 While having obvious advantages for trade, once again, the roads were never a primary source of commerce.
 Most trade and transportation occurring on roads was limited to short routes, as sea traffic was by far the more attractive alternative.
 Road routes allowed the convenience of moving goods from the source, directly to a nearby port, or legionary supplies by sea could be moved to their final distance by road.
 The heaviest traveled roads were those connecting inland towns to nearby ports in the provinces and from ports, such as Ostia, to Rome in Italy.

 A sort of ancient pony express was also developed along with a vast network of postal way stations along the road routes.
 Both horse driven carts and ridden horses were used for fast delivery of correspondence to distant places.
 For the first time in history it was possible to receive a letter in Rome, from as far away as northern Gaul, in as little as a few days.
 While military couriers were a considerably more common occurrence, dispatching letters between commanders, the Senate, the Emperor or various installations, the civilian mail service was a booming business as well.